Lectionary 238

-Lectionary 238, designated by siglum ℓ 238 (in the Gregory-Aland numbering) is a Greek manuscript of the New Testament, on parchment.
+Lectionary 238, designated by the siglum ℓ 238 (in the Gregory-Aland numbering) is a Greek manuscript of the New Testament, on parchment.
 Palaeographically it has been assigned to the 11th century.
 Scrivener labelled it by 254evl.

-The manuscript contents are not complex.
-It was supplied from several manuscripts.
+The manuscript contents are not complex, as it was supplied from several manuscripts.

 Description

 The codex contains lessons from the Gospels of John, Matthew, Luke lectionary (Evangelistarium), with some lacunae at the end.

 Some leaves were supplied by a later hand.
 According to Scrivener it is mutilated but well repaired.

 Small headpieces in gold, the initial letters in red, accents in red, the writing in gold.
 It contains musical notes.
 Itacistic errors are frequent.